Jonathan2251/lbd/source/llvmstructure.rst

 `%temp` in SSA could reconstruct `%t_idx` and `%t_addr` as shown in the DSA
 form below, compiler transformations typically follow a high-to-low approach.

-Additionally, LLVM IR already loses the `for` loop structure, even though it
+Additionally, LLVM IR already loses the `for` loop structure, even though part of the losted information
 can be reconstructed through further analysis.

 For this reason, in this book—as well as in most compiler-related research—the